Import your music — from Apple Music, files, and your computer

 One library.
 Yours.

-Prismatic Music launches August 2026.
-Bring your collection home and play it anywhere — no internet required.
+Prismatic Music is out now — free on the App Store.
+Bring your collection home and play it anywhere, no internet required.